PrzemyslawSwierzewski/Tarot_Cloud_Azure_Infrastructure_with_Terraform/README.md

 - Outbound rule allowing all traffic
 - Automatic association with subnets

+### Monitoring Module
+- Monitoring logs are collected based on Azure Monitor (later to be replaced with Azure Monitor Agent (AMA) https://medium.com/@t.costantini89/send-linux-vm-logs-to-an-azure-log-analytics-workspace-using-terraform-and-the-azure-monitor-agent-939d481cc48a)
+- Log Analytics workspace for collecting logs and metrics
+- Storage account for diagnostics data
+- Diagnostic settings to send VM logs and metrics to workspace and storage
+- Metric alerts: CPU >90%, Memory <10%
+- Notifications sent via action group (email)

 ### Outputs
 - VM Dev and Prod public IP addresses
 - Other cross-module outputs